rishabhjain16/lipreading-data-guide/LRS2/README.md

 # LRS2 Dataset Preparation Guide

 ## Overview
 This project is based on [Auto-AVSR data preparation](https://github.com/mpc001/auto_avsr/tree/main/preparation), however we have simplified the scripts to work with ease.
 You can follow the original Auto-AVSR approach or use the streamlined scripts we provide here.

+Note: Retinaface works much better than mediapipe on many examples.

 ### Setup